DATAMATH CALCULATOR MUSEUM

 If you stay in the toy-section, don't miss the rare Magic Wand Speaking Reader.
 This product came out shortly before Texas Instruments discontinued its Consumer Products Division in 1983.

 This first version of the Speak & Spell could easily be recognized at the 40 button keys, it was available in United Kingdom and Japan, too.
-Don't miss the Speak & Spell (English Voices) and the rare Japanese Edition of the Speak & Spell.
+Don't miss the Speak & Spell (British Voice) and the rare Japanese Edition of the Speak & Spell.

 This original Speak & Spell was later replaced by Version 2 which adopted the membrane keyboard used in the other Speak & Products.